kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ## Configure Salt Cloud

 Salt Cloud runs on a module system similar to the main Salt project.

+### Core Configuration

 The core configuration of Salt cloud is handled in the [cloud configuration file](https://salt-cloud.readthedocs.org/en/latest/topics/config.html).
 This file is comprised of global configurations for interfacing with various cloud providers.
+The default minion configuration is also set up in this file.
+In other words, the `cloud` file is where the minions that are created derive their configuration.

 Create the cloud configuration file by executing (obviously, you can use whichever text editor you wish; but this guide assumes that you have installed the [vim text editor](https://www.digitalocean.com/community/articles/installing-and-using-the-vim-text-editor-on-a-cloud-server)):